yang5hi/python_basics/README.md

 # python_challenge

+Four projects were submitted undet this python challenge assignment

     List and set with other data types were utilitzed for this project csv data input and text file output were also used for this project